 The neck is made from Nato and has a rosewood fingerboard with 20 frets.
 There is no cut-away on the F310 so there is not such an easy access to the upper frets which you get with the Lindo or Ts-ideen but this is more than compensated for by the easy play neck which has a nice low action ideal for novices.
 The sound produced by the guitar is really rather good and the tuning stability of the F310 is brilliant so none of the frustrating de-tuning that you get from cheaper guitars.
 All in all, if you can stretch your budget a little, this is a great guitar for the beginner.

-Find the best price for the Yamaha F310 Acoustic Guitar
+Read our full review of the Yamaha F310 Acoustic Guitar

 The Ibanez PC12MH-OPN ticks all the boxes for a great starter guitar!